bbros-dev/dockcross/README.rst

 ------------------------

-A special update command can be executed that will update the source cross-compiler container image or the dockcross script itself.
+A special update command can be executed that will update the source cross-compiler container image or the ocix script itself.

-- ``dockcross [--] command [args...]``: Forces a command to run inside the container (in case of a name clash with a built-in command), use ``--`` before the command.
+- ``ocix [--] command [args...]``: Forces a command to run inside the container (in case of a name clash with a built-in command), use ``--`` before the command.
-- ``dockcross update-image``: Fetch the latest version of the container image.
+- ``ocix update-image``: Fetch the latest version of the container image.
-- ``dockcross update-script``: Update the installed dockcross script with the one bundled in the image.
+- ``ocix update-script``: Update the installed ocix script with the one bundled in the image.
-- ``dockcross update``: Update both the container image, and the dockcross script.
+- ``ocix update``: Update both the container image, and the ocix script.
 Download all images
 -------------------